Japan gets no bids for regular feed wheat tender

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)

-It had sought 120,000 tonnes of feed wheat and 200,000 tonnes of feed barley in the tender that is usually conducted weekly.
+The ministry had sought 120,000 tonnes of feed wheat and 200,000 tonnes of feed barley in the tender that is usually conducted weekly.
 It is seeking the same amounts for each grain in a similar tender that will be held on Feb.
-19.
+26.

+The cargoes in the Feb.
+26 tender are required to be loaded by May 31 or arrive in Japan by July 31.

 Japan buys a small portion of feed wheat and barley via SBS auctions, in which end-users and importers specify the origin, price and quantity of grain, allowing millers to meet their varied needs for the feed grain.
-(Reporting by Yuka Obayashi; Editing by Anand Basu)
+(Reporting By Michio Kohno; Editing by Sunil Nair)

 * Wal-Mart says expects contractors to comply with laws (Adds Wal-Mart comment, paragraph 12)